List of Cars characters: Fillmore

-Fillmore (based on Route 66 artist Bob Waldmire and voiced by George Carlin in Cars, the video game, and Cars Toons (via archival recordings), Scott Wood in Cars Mater-National Championship, and Lloyd Sherr in all other media after the first film due to Carlin's death) is a green 1960 Volkswagen Type 2(T1) who owns a store that sells his own recipe of organic biofuel, which he also gives McQueen during his races.
+Fillmore (based on Route 66 artist Bob Waldmire and voiced by George Carlin in Cars, the video game, and Cars Toons (via archival recordings), Scott Wood in Cars Mater-National Championship, Lloyd Sherr in all other media after the first film following Carlin's death) is a green 1960 Volkswagen Type 2(T1) who owns a store that sells his own recipe of organic biofuel, which he also gives McQueen during his races.
 He is a stereotypical hippie, as he has numerous peace signs and flowers painted on his body as well as a front license plate that acts as a soul patch.
 His license plate number is '51237', a reference to Carlin's date of birth.

 Lizzie

-Lizzie (voiced by Katherine Helmond) is a 1923 Ford Model T Coupe, the widow of Radiator Springs' founder Stanley, and the owner of Lizzie's Curios.
-Being an elderly car, she occasionally shows the signs of dementia including her forgetting things that she said moments ago and misremembering her and other characters names.
+Lizzie (voiced by Katherine Helmond) is a 1923 Ford Model T Coupe, the widow of Radiator Springs' founder Stanley, and the proprietor of Lizzie's Curios.
+Being an elderly car, she occasionally shows the signs of dementia including her forgetting things that she said moments ago and misremembering her and other characters' names.